BrunoMine/mob-engine/API.md

             -- Spawning
             spawn_on = {"itemstring",...}, 	-- on what nodes mob can spawn at spawn environment <optional>

-            -- Setting up environment
-            emergent = "itemstring", 		-- node name to register a emergent node to setup a spawn build = { 				-- build some thing at spawn environment place = { 				-- place a node by each MOB nodename = "itemstring", 	-- place this node nodes = {"itemstring",...}, -- searched nodes to place a new y_diff = 0, 		-- difference in y <optional>
+            -- Emergent node generating
+			-- It is only used when generating mapblock and is remove after to place env nodes near there emergent = {
+				nodename = "itemstring", 		-- Emergent node name (non-registered) place_on = {"itemstring",...}, 	-- Emergent node is generated under this },

+			-- Environment node creating
+			--[[ This node must be camouflaged in the landscape (example underground) to keep the respawn of MOBs removed by cleaning objects from the server. ]] env_node = {
+				nodename = "itemstring", 		-- Environment node name neighbors = {"itemstring",...}, -- What node should be neighbors to environment node work <optional>
+				place_on = {"itemstring",...}, 	-- Emergent node is generated under or over this y_diff = 0, 					-- Difference in y <optional>
             },
-            },
-            place_on = {"itemstring",...}, 	-- nodes at biome

-            -- Nodes at spawn environment
-            set_on = {"itemstring",...}, 	-- nodes at environment to setup a spawn environment node neighbors = {"itemstring",...}, 	-- what node should be neighbors to spawn environment node <optional>

         },
     }